mikenye/docker-graphs1090/README.md

 Replacing:
 * `TIMEZONE` with your timezone
-* `BEASTHOST` with the IP address of a host that can provide Beast data
+* `BEASTHOST` with the IP address/hostname of a host that can provide Beast data
+* `MLATHOST` with the IP address/hostname of a host that can provide MLAT data
 * `LAT` with your antenna's latitude (optional, but required for range graph)
 * `LONG` with your antenna's longitude (optional, but required for range graph)